niharika-D123/Scipy-/README.md

 e. task3_2.py:This file contains the scripts to find the location,file and the number of times assert statements has appeared in the production files.

-f. task4.py: This file contains the scripts to find when test files are added,modified to this project and by whom, within last six months.
+f. task4.py: This file contains the scripts to find when test files are added,modified to this project and by whom i.e, list of authors, within last six months.

 g. gen-figures.py: This script was used to plot the figures.